I am Assistant Professor of Political Science in the Faculty of Arts and Social Sciences at Sabancı University, Istanbul-Turkey.

-I received my B.A. in International Relations at Galatasaray University, Istanbul-Turkey, and studied Political Science at Université Paris I Panthéon-Sorbonne in Paris, France as exchange student.
-I received my first M.A. in International Political Economy at Koç University, Istanbul-Turkey, in 2012.
+I received my B.A. degree in International Relations from Galatasaray University, Istanbul-Turkey, and studied Political Science at Université Paris I Panthéon-Sorbonne in Paris-France as exchange student.
+In 2012 I received my first M.A. in International Political Economy from Koç University, Istanbul-Turkey.
 I then received my second M.A. in Comparative Politics and World Politics in 2015, and my PhD in July 2017 at the State University of New York at Binghamton.
 After five years in Binghamton, my beautiful wife Selcan and I very recently moved back to Istanbul.